oscargdd/drafts-nmop-isis-ospf-topologies/draft-ogondio-opsawg-isis-topology.md

 # YANG Data Model for IS-IS Topology

 The abstract (base) network data model is defined in the "ietf-network" module of {{!RFC8345}}.
-The ISIS-topology builds on the network data model defined in the "ietf-network" module {{!RFC8345}}, augmenting the nodes with IS-IS information, which anchor the links and are contained in nodes).
+The isis-topology builds on the network data model defined in the "ietf-network" module {{!RFC8345}}, augmenting the nodes with IS-IS information, which anchor the links and are contained in nodes).

 There is a set of parameters and augmentations that are included at the node level.
 Each parameter and description are detailed following: